sipgate/docs/docs/push-api/api-reference.md

 to           | The called number (e.g. `"4915791234567"`)
-direction    | The direction of the call (either `"in"` or `"out"`) callId       | A unique alphanumeric identifier to match events to specific calls. user[]       | The sipgate user(s) involved.
+direction    | The direction of the call (either `"in"` or `"out"`) callId       | A unique alphanumeric identifier to match events to specific calls. origCallId   | A unique alphanumeric identifier to match events to specific calls across transfers. user[]       | The sipgate user(s) involved.
 It is the name of the calling user when direction is `"out"`, or of the users receiving the call when direction is `"in"`.
 Group calls may be received by multiple users.
 In that case a `"user[]"` parameter is set for each of these users.
 It is always `"user[]"` (not `"user"`), even if only one user is involved. userId[]     | The IDs of sipgate user(s) involved (e.g. `w0`). fullUserId[] | The full IDs of sipgate user(s) involved (e.g. `1234567w0`).